YoloNomy/YoloNomy.github.io/_thermo/statistical/entropy-max.md

 <details markdown="1">
-<summary><strong>Exercice :</strong> think about other observational constraints you could add to the biased die to refine the estimation of it's probability distribution.
+<summary><strong>Exercice :</strong> think about other observational constraints you could add to the biased die to refine the estimation of its probability distribution.
 Try to add them in the code and see how it changes the curve of $p_i$  </summary>

 For the case of a biased die, we can not look at other observables than $i$ to constraint their average value.